500 arrested so far in Capitol riot case, including 100 charged with assaulting federal officers

 As law enforcement continues to round up alleged rioters, here's what CBS News has learned about those who were arrested:

-At least 500 defendants have been arrested and eight have pleaded guilty
+At least 500 defendants have been arrested and 12 have pleaded guilty

-So far, eight defendants have pleaded guilty, including two Oath Keepers — one of whom had been indicted in a 16-person conspiracy case.
-Both agreed to cooperate with the government.
-Five others have pleaded guilty to misdemeanor charges, and one man who took a selfie in the Senate chamber pleaded guilty to obstruction of an official proceeding.
+So far, at least 12 defendants have pleaded guilty, including three Oath Keepers, all of whom have agreed to cooperate with the government.
+At least eight others have pleaded guilty to misdemeanor charges, and one man who took a selfie in the Senate chamber pleaded guilty to obstruction of an official proceeding.

 So far just one defendant, Anna Morgan-Lloyd, has been sentenced, to three years probation and no jail time.